 Our Water Supply

-Of the world's 104 million cubic kilometers of water, 97 percent is salty.
+Of the world's 104 million cubic kilometers of water, 97 percent is salty, brackish water.
 An astounding 70 percent of the remaining fresh water is hidden deep underground in aquifers or frozen in glaciers or ice caps.
 The bottom line is that all life on earth depends on less than 1 percent of the total water volume.
 Unfortunately, the fresh water available to us is not evenly distributed throughout the world.
 Often, it is unavailable where it is needed, resulting in large arid regions.